-Another elegantly flavored Umbrian pasta dish, fettuccine con la ricotta, is made with a combination of olive oil, ricotta, heavy cream, grated parmigiano reggiano, salt, and pepper.
+Another elegantly flavored Umbrian pasta dish, fettuccine con la ricotta, is made with olive oil, ricotta, heavy cream, grated Parmigiano Reggiano, salt, and pepper.
 These ingredients form a creamy sauce in which the cooked fettuccine is tossed before serving.

 Umbrian Soups & Stews

 From the countless legumes of the region to the freshwater fish from Lake Trasimeno, Umbrian cuisine offers several delicious soups and stews featuring the local bounty.